smiranast/iROAR/README.md

 **Optional arguments:**
---long: Do not overwrite standard VDJtools columns instead of adding new ones (default=False) -c <str>, --chains <str>: List of chains to analyse, sepatated by comma (default=IGH,IGK,IGL,TRA,TRB,TRD,TRG) -z <int>, --outliers <int>: Do not include top-N clones for each gene in OAR calculation (default=1) -zd <int>, --outliers_depth <int>: Minilal number of clones for each gene, where outliers filtration is applied (default=10) -f ,--all_frame: Calculate OAR using all clones, not only out-of-frame -min_outframe <int>: Minimal out-of-frame clones threshold for OAR calculation.
+--long: Do not overwrite standard VDJtools columns instead of adding new ones (default=False) -c <str>, --chains <str>: List of chains to analyse, sepatated by comma (default=IGH,IGK,IGL,TRA,TRB,TRD,TRG) -z <int>, --outliers <int>: Do not include top-N clones for each gene in OAR calculation (default=0) -zd <int>, --outliers_depth <int>: Minilal number of clones for each gene, where outliers filtration is applied (default=10) -f ,--all_frame: Calculate OAR using all clones, not only out-of-frame -om <UOLG>, --outframe_mask <UOLG>: Groups of rearrangements being considered to be out-of-frame.
+Possible values:
+           - U (Uncomplete rearrangements),
+           - O (outframe with * and/or _ in CDR3aa),
+           - L (without 'C' at the begining and 'W/F' at the end Letter of CDR3aa),
+           - G (pseudo- and ORF Genes)
+-min_outframe <int>: Minimal out-of-frame clones threshold for OAR calculation.
            If a segment is present within less clones than the specified value.
            OAR is equal to 1 (if outframe = True), default=0 -filter_few <float>: Don't show clones with counts less than N before ceiling (default - show all) -u, --upper_only: Adjust only counts which have OAR > 1 -m <str>, --method <str>: Method of sequencing library preparation.
 Possible values: 'vjmplex', 'vmplex' (default='vjmplex')